 The Maritime Museum of Denmark is a foremost example of the pioneering Danish architecture that is attracting attention worldwide.
 Bjarke Ingels Group designed the underground museum, which has won many international prizes and been affectionately described as ‘the most beautiful hole in the ground’.

-The region of North Sealand boasts an art and cultural scene that is both rich and captivating.
-Experience iconic and internationally-acclaimed architecture, or visit one of the world’s leading art museums and its collection of famous art.
-The region is also the home of three royal castles...
+The region of North Sealand boasts art and cultural scene that is both rich and captivating.
+Experience iconic and internationally-acclaimed architecture, or visit one of the world’s leading art museums and its famous art collection.
+The region is also the home of three royal castles.

 Konventum is also called "Little Louisiana".
 It is North Sealand's largest conference centre but also represents Denmark's largest private art collection in an award-winning architecture, that blends beautifully into the landscape.
 The architects Karen and Ebbe Clemmensen and Jarl Heger designed Konventum, which was inaugurated in 1969.